undpindia/dicra/Geospatial Data Science Internship/readme.md

 **Expected Deliverable - Code (TASK2.ipynb) + JSON File Output  (output2.json) + Medium Blog Draft/Published Link**

-### How to submit your deliverables to our GitHub Repository
+### How to submit your deliverables to our GitHub Repository [PLEASE FOLLOW ALL THE STEPS DILIGENTLY.
+THIS IS MOST IMPORTANT TO EVALUATE YOUR SUBMISSION]

 - Fork the project Data4Policy & clone locally.
 - Create an upstream remote and sync your local copy before you branch.
 - **Create a folder with name in the same template as follows - FirstnameLastname** inside the folder **Geospatial Data Science Internship**.
-PLEASE NOTE: THIS STEP IS VERY IMPORTANT FOR EVALUATION OF YOUR SUBMISSION.
 - Do the work **ONLY** within your folder and make sure that you write good commit messages.
 - **Include an md file with the link to your medium blog post.**
 - Push to the origin repository.